-Mike, April, and I went to the store to stock up on beer and breakfast noms for the next morning.
-I’m a big fan of IPAs and found a tangerine one that was legit.
-It was a perfect combination of citrus and hoppy (and a solid 6% – beer under 5% is a waste of time and calories, in my opinion).
+Upon arriving on Friday night, we went to the store to stock up on beer and breakfast noms for the next morning.
+I’m a big fan of IPAs and found a tangerine one that was nomnom.
+It was a perfect combination of citrus and hoppy; and a solid 6% – beer under 5% is a waste of time and calories!
 After a few beers and catching up a little bit, we all went to bed.

 part of the reason I live so delicious…

-The next morning, Gary and Mike woke up early to set up for the race while April and I spelt in and took our time.
-Woot woot!
-Plus, it was also daylight savings (daylight saving?) and I was not complaining about the extra hour off sleep.
-Okaaaay?!
+The next morning, Gary and Mike woke up early to set up for the triathlon they were participating in!
+April and I spelt in and took our time getting down to the start.
+Added bonus: it was daylight savings (daylight saving?) and no one was complaining about the extra hour off sleep.

-After we watched both Mike and Gary make it back from the swim, April and I headed to The Coffee Pot (recommendation to us by my mom and stepdad, who got MARRIED in Morro Bay earlier this year) for some much needed BLACK MAGIC and breakfast.
+After we watched both Mike and Gary make it back from the swim, April and I headed to The Coffee Pot for some much needed BLACK MAGIC and breakfast.
 Here we spilt (again, I know) a breakfast croissant and home fries.
 Then it was back to the finish line to see our men come in from the run.

-It was time to head home and say goodbye 😦 but not without seeing a little otter family in the bay first!
+Then it was time to head home and say goodbye 😦 but not without seeing a little otter family in the bay first!

 Until next time, Morro Bay!